Milkman68/HL2-RebalanceMod_Game-files/README.md

 From there restart Steam and the mod should appear in your library.

-If at any point you wish to uninstall it delete the hl2_rebalance folder, restart Steam and the mod should be gone.
+### Mirrored version:
+The HL2 Mirrored patch for HL2R can be accessed by clicking on the ***main*** icon on the top-left of the page and switching to the ***Mirrored*** branch.
+Or if you don't feel like doing that here's a link to it [directly](https://github.com/mariovct/HL2-RebalanceMod_Game-files/tree/Mirrored).
+From there just download the Mirrored version and follow the standard installation instructions.

 ## ============Credits:============
 - Valve For making the Source SDK.